alanchoi00/mtrn4231-klotski-solver/README.md

 ## 📋 Overview

-Klotski is a classic sliding-block puzzle in which blocks of varying sizes (1×1, 1×2, 2×1, and 2×2) must be maneuvered within a 4×5 confined board.
-The traditional objective is to guide the largest 2×2 block to the exit at the bottom.
+This project delivers an interactive robotic system designed to support young learners in developing spatial reasoning and problem-solving skills through the classic Klotski sliding-block puzzle.
+The puzzle consists of blocks of various sizes (1×1, 1×2, 2×1, 2×2) arranged on a confined 4×5 board.
+The robot solves the puzzle by guiding the board from any starting configuration to a chosen target pattern, reinforcing pattern recognition and strategic thinking.

-This project implements an automated Klotski puzzle solver that:
+Our system enables children to engage with the puzzle while the robot demonstrates clear reasoning, safe manipulation, and transparent decision-making.
+The robot:

 - **Senses**: Uses computer vision to detect the current puzzle state and board position via ArUco markers
 - **Plans**: Generates optimal move sequences using BFS-based path planning to reach the goal configuration
-- **Acts**: Controls a UR5e robotic arm with a custom gripper to physically manipulate puzzle pieces
+- **Acts**: Executes moves using a UR5e robotic arm equipped with a custom end effector designed for safe, reliable interaction around children
-- **Monitors**: Provides a web-based dashboard for real-time control, visualization, and safety monitoring
+- **Monitors**: Provides a web-based dashboard for real-time control, visualization and safety monitoring

 The system continuously observes a physical Klotski board, tracks the board state, and when prompted, computes the shortest sequence of moves needed to reach a specified goal state.
 It can provide single-step hints or execute complete solutions autonomously.